ramon-src/tech-knowledge-drops/12-03-24-#1 Tech Knowledge Drop - Why I decided to use NoSQL.md

 In summary, this project is about sharing insights and knowledge focused on answering simple and direct questions created by myself, friends, or the community.

-## Why I've chosen NoSQL DB for this project?
+## Why did I choose a NoSQL DB for this project?

 I'm working on a personal project that will crawl the internet looking for new artists and their concerts schedules every day.